zillaspani/ClusterOnVpn/README.md

 This project involves the creation of a cluster of nodes using K3s, a lightweight Kubernetes distribution, with Wireguard employed as the VPN solution to connect these nodes securely.
 The goal of my work was setup a cluster of `edge devices` and ensuring the connection of them with a VPN connection.
 The repository includes two main folders, namely `k3s` and `Wireguard`, housing Ansible scripts for automating the setup of the cluster.
 ## Cluster sample
 ![Cluster sample](Scheme.jpg)
+Following this setup you will have:
+- A cluster with comunication between nodes by secure vpn channel.
+- Controll plane, even with more master nodes, avaliable at the virtual IP address specified in `apiserver_endpoint` in `k3s/inventory/my-cluster1/group_vars/all.yml`.
+- MetalLB to specify which range of ip address should be assigned to your services.
+Check `metal_lb_ip_range` in `k3s/inventory/my-cluster1/group_vars/all.yml`.
 ## Table of Contents
 - [Project Documentation:](#project-documentation)
   - [Overview](#overview)